 For example, a few weeks back, my wife and I had just closed on a house and we only had one house key.
 While she ran some errands, I went for a run on the beach, planning to return before she did and open the house for all the folks planning to deliver appliances, get final repairs done, etc. I put the key safely in the pocket of my gym shorts and headed off.

-When I arrived at the beach, noticing only a handful of people as far as I could see in either direction, I stretched out as usual on the sand and began my run, thanking God for the cool sunshine, running through the waves and meditating on scripture … it’s one of my favorite things to do.
+When I arrived at the beach, noticing only a handful of people as far as I could see in either direction, I stretched out and began my run, thanking God for the cool sunshine, running through the waves and meditating on scripture … it’s one of my favorite things to do.

 At a good half-way mark, as I turned to head back, I realized the house key was no longer in my pocket!
 Somewhere in the last 1.5 miles, over the last quarter of an hour, it had fallen out, lost in the sand and/or the water!